Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Methodology

-combining this with \cref{theorem:log_w_fixed} yields \cref{theorem:log_w_along}, which characterizes how $w_{\phi,t}(X_t^{(i)})$ evolves along each trajectory.
-As discussed in \cref{subsec:design_discussion}, estimating the density ratio along trajectories addresses key limitations of fixed-position estimation, and we therefore adopt this as our default method.
-For rectified flows, the computation simplifies further---requiring no additional score function estimation---as shown in \cref{corollary:log_w_along_rf}.
-All proofs are provided in \cref{app:evolution_proofs}.
+combining this with Theorem~\ref{theorem:log_w_fixed} yields Theorem~\ref{theorem:log_w_along}, which characterizes how $w_{\phi,t}(X_t^{(i)})$ evolves along each trajectory.
+As discussed in Section~\ref{subsec:design_discussion}, estimating the density ratio along trajectories addresses key limitations of fixed-position estimation, and we therefore adopt this as our default method.
+For rectified flows, the computation simplifies further---requiring no additional score function estimation---as shown in Corollary~\ref{corollary:log_w_along_rf}.
+All proofs are provided in Appendix~\ref{app:evolution_proofs}.

 \begin{thmbox} \begin{theorem}[Evolution of the Importance Weight at Fixed Position] At a fixed position $x$, the evolution of $\log w_{\phi,t}(x) \!=\! \log p_t(x) \!-\! \log p''_{\phi,t}(x)$ is

 \end{theorem}